mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 To focus the Si sample included in the ISIS data set we require the following parameters:

-- *chopper_on* - Indicates what the chopper state was for this run
-- *input_mode* - Some instruments will not have this
-  (in which case the data will always be summed).
-Acceptable values are **Individual** or **Summed**.
-When set to individual each run will be loaded and processed separately, in summed all runs specified will be summed.
-- *run_number* - The run number or range of run numbers.
-This can either be a string or integer (plain number).
-For example *"100-105, 107, 109-111"* will process
-  100, 101, 102..., 105, 107, 109, 110, 111.
 - *do_absorb_corrections* - This will be covered in a later tutorial it determines whether to perform sample absorption corrections on instruments which support this correction.
 For this tutorial please